Ladder Operator Block-Encoding

+A block-encoding circuit that combines the action of a number operator on the $j^\text{th}$ mode and an annihilation operator on the $l^{th}$ mode ($b_j^\dagger b_j b_l$) is shown in subfigure \ref{fig:fermionic-products-be}d.
+Despite including an additional ladder operator compared to the previous operator ($b_j^\dagger b_l$), the resources required by this circuit are the same.
+This is because the number of control conditions that dictate the action of the operator are determined by the number of active modes, not the number of ladder operators.

 This construction can be generalized to an arbitrary product of ladder operators.
-Each active mode will contribute a new control condition on the state of the corresponding mode.
-A block-encoding circuit of this form for a general product of fermionic ladder operators with $B$ active modes will have a rescaling factor of $\lambda = 1$, require one block-encoding ancilla and $B$ clean ancillae, and use $4B$ $T$ gates.
+Each active mode will contribute a new control condition based on the occupation of the corresponding mode.
+A block-encoding circuit of this form with $B$ active modes will have a rescaling factor of $\lambda = 1$, require one block-encoding ancilla and $B$ clean ancillae, and use $4B$ $T$ gates.